 Encouragement Starts with EFFORT

 One of the best ways to boost confidence in your adolescent child is by recognizing their effort.
 Praising a high school child’s effort and dedication in math despite the performance can encourage them to work harder and improve their performance.
-About 50% of adolescents suffer from self-confidence, and therefore they depend more on you as a parent to boost their confidence.
+About 50% of adolescents suffer from self-confidence; therefore, they depend more on you as a parent to boost their confidence.
 Praising your kid’s effort in math can boost their confidence, which eventually will reflect some improvements.
 The effort comes with teaching them about the importance of hard work.
-Let your child realize that no people were born with mastered math skills, but rather, anybody can succeed in the subject with dedication, focus, and hard work.
+Let your child realize that no people were born with mastered math skills, but anybody can succeed in the subject with dedication, focus, and hard work.

 Avoid Overcorrecting but Rather Offer Support